aframevr/aframe-site/src/_posts/post-processing.md

 So a way to tap in the appropriate time in the render loop is provided but just by itself, it is not enough for post processing to happen.
 We also need a way to notify A-Frame that it should render the scene in a WebGLRenderTarget, instead of directly to the screen.
 This render target can then be used as input for post processing.

 After lengthy discussions, it was decided that this part should be left entirely at the component/system writers hands.
 All he needs to do is attach a .renderTarget property on the scene element.
-This property should be a WebGLRenderTarget.
+This property must be a THREE.WebGLRenderTarget.
 When it's not null, the scene will be rendered on it, instead of the screen.

 Three.js render targets can contain two usable textures: An rgba texture with the scene rendering and optionally a .depthTexture with the depth map for the current frame.
 It should be of note that the depth texture comes for free, as it is used internally by webgl for its depth testing operation.